The Americans with Disabilities Act Celebrates 32 Years

-- Television shows, film, and other media must provide closed captions for those who are deaf or hard of hearing.
+- Television shows, films, and other media must provide closed captions for people who are deaf or hard of hearing.

-- Concerts, theaters, and other live entertainment venues must ensure sign language interpreters.
+- Concerts, theaters, and other live entertainment venues must provide sign language interpreters.

-- Museums must reduce barriers for those who are blind or low vision by offering audio description and tactile exhibits.
+- Museums must reduce barriers for people who are blind or have low vision by offering audio description and tactile exhibits.

-- Public transportation must ensure that those with mobility devices can safely and easily navigate their towns and cities.
+- Public transportation must ensure that people with mobility devices can safely and easily navigate their towns and cities.

-In this post, we discuss how the ADA has impacted the disability community over the past three decades and offer ideas on how to commemorate this momentous occasion.
+In this post, we discuss how the ADA has impacted the disability community over the past 32 years and offer ideas on how to commemorate this momentous occasion.